What Is Credit Card Churning?

-Many credit card issuers offer great signup bonuses.
+Many credit card issuers offer great welcome bonuses.
 New cardholders earn a big bonus for spending a certain amount within a certain timeframe—usually the first 90 days of opening the credit card.
-The more rewards credit cards you open, the more signup bonuses you can earn.

-Credit card churning refers to the practice of repeatedly opening and closing a credit card to earn its signup bonus over and over.
+Credit card churning refers to the practice of repeatedly opening credit cards to earn welcome bonuses.
 Doing this with several credit cards lets you rack up far more rewards than you'd get if you stuck with just one credit card.
-You can use some other strategies—like combining rewards from loyalty programs—to maximize the number of rewards you earn.
+You can use some other strategies—like combining rewards from loyalty programs or using rewards programs' shopping portals—to maximize the number of rewards you earn.

 There are a few guidelines you'll want to stick to for the most success with credit card churning.

 Make sure you're not spending more than you can afford to repay, even if you're aiming for a bonus.
 If you can't afford to pay off your full balance at the end of each month, you should reconsider credit card churning.
 And you definitely shouldn't try to earn bonuses on more than one credit card at a time if you're struggling to spend and pay off just one credit card.
 Racking up huge credit card balances can get you into the kind of debt that takes years to pay off.

 Another reason to pay off your balances each month is to avoid paying interest on your balance.
-The point of churning credit cards is to get a benefit from credit card issuers.
-Any interest you pay lowers the net benefit you get from your credit card.
+Interest and fees will eat away at any benefit you get from earning credit cards rewards.